giancarlow333/GenSystem/README.md

-# SystemGen
+# GenSystem

 This is a C++ console application which randomly generates a solar system.

 ## License

-This program is not currently licensed, as it is in very early development.
+This program is not currently licensed, as it is in **very** early development.

 ---